idescat/visual/readme.md

 String.
 Required.
 Time period.

 ####  data
 Array of objects.
 Required.
 The array contains as many elements as map areas.
-Each element is an object with two properties: area *id* (string) and *val* (number).
+Each element is an object with at least one property: the area *id* (string).
+In this case, a map  will be created with the included areas highlighted.
+If *val* (number) is included, it will be used to automatically assigned colors to areas, unless [grouped](#grouped) has been specified.
+In that case, the *group* property (counter starting with 1) is required and will be used to assign colors, but *val* can still be specified if needed.

+####  grouped
+Array.
+Each element is a group label string (first label will be attached to areas with a *group* property of 1 in **data**, and so on).

 ####  by
 String.
 Required.
 Selects a certain map.
 Possible values ("mun", "com", "prov") are set in [visual.setup.js](https://github.com/idescat/visual/blob/master/visual.setup.js).